Go Outside and Play!

 Vitamin D: Studies suggest that vitamin D helps fight certain conditions, from osteoporosis & cancer to depression & heart attacks.
 A certain amount of exposure to the sun is necessary for every human body,

-Better Mood: Light tends to elevate the people's mood and there's usually more light available outside than inside.
+Better Mood: Light tends to elevate people's mood and there's usually more light available outside than inside.
 Physical activity helps you relax and cheer up.

 Improved Concentration: Children who spend more time outdoors seem to focus better, it might not be the same with adults, but if you have trouble concentrating, outdoor activity may help.